HCL Commerce provides a Dynamic Cache Monitor application for displaying cache

 </server>

-done within your Dockerfile configuration file at the time of your Docker
+This can be done within your Dockerfile configuration file via the COPY command during your Docker container deployment.

 COPY cachemonitor.xml /opt/WebSphere/Liberty/usr/servers/default/configDropins/overrides/